folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 title | string/element | An optional property to specify title of results pane.
 By default module display name is used. hasNewButton | boolean | An optional property to specify appearance Of `New` button of results pane.
-By default pane displays with `New` button. basePath | string | An optional string to customize the path which should be used after performing search.
+By default pane displays with `New` button. basePath | string | An optional string to customize the path which should be used after performing search. resultsVirtualize | boolean | controls the `virtualize` prop to the internally rendered `<MultiColumnList>` component. resultsOnMarkPosition | func | sets the `onMarkPosition` prop to the internally rendered `<MultiColumnList>` component.
+A paramater "position" object with a list offset and selector is provided.
+This can be stored on the application side to resume scroll position of the results list (if using next/prev pagination.) resultsOnResetMarkedPosition | func | sets the `onMarkReset` prop to the internally rendered `<MultiColumnList>` component.
+It can be used to nullify the "position" object in application state. resultsCachedPosition | position object |  sets the `ItemToView` prop of the internally rendered `<MultiColumnList>` component.
+It's in the shape of `{selector: string, clientTopOffset: number}`.
+This object is provided by the `resultsOnMarkPosition` prop. resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
+Changing this value will re-initialize the MCL.
+If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
+This should be used sparingly as it can cause multiple re-renders of the list.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.